The Death of the Daily Standup: Why Asking What Did You Do Yesterday Is Obsolete

-Stop asking "what did you do yesterday?"
-Discover how automated daily standup tools and GitHub activity tracking recover developer flow state and kill meeting fatigue.
+Stop asking what did you do yesterday.
+Discover how automated daily standup context and git activity tracking recover developer flow state and kill meeting fatigue.

 The Death of the Daily Standup